Calorique

 Climate Impact on Calorie Burn in Fargo

 Fargo, North Dakota has a continental climate with an average annual temperature of 39°F and 5 months suitable for outdoor exercise.
-When doing battle ropes here, your body expends approximately +8% more energy than it would in standard lab conditions (68-72°F).
-This means a 160 lb person burns ~404 calories in 30 minutes instead of the standard ~374 calories.
+For battle ropes here, Calorique uses a +8% planning adjustment because non-neutral temperatures can change effort, hydration needs, clothing, and thermoregulation.
+A 160 lb person estimates about 404 calories in 30 minutes with this adjustment.

 Calorie Burn by Duration (Fargo)